versionone/VersionOne.SDK.NET.APIClient/README.md

 Other resources:

-* [DEVELOPING.md](DEVELOPING.md) - Documentation on developing with
+* [DEVELOPING.md](DEVELOPING.md) - Documentation on developing with VersionOne SDK.NET APIClient, including how to get a precompiled NuGet package
-  VersionOne SDK.NET APIClient
 * [LICENSE.md](LICENSE.md) - User license

 ## System Requirements